meknielsen/DemoApp/README.md

 #### Bootstrap configuration

 Bootstrap files are included in the assets folder where Sails automatically includes the static files during lift.
-Nothing should not be needed to do here.
+Nothing should be needed to do here.